What is a centrifuge?

 1. Differential Centrifugation

 Differential centrifugation separates particles based on size and density through repeated spins at increasing speeds.
 Larger, heavier particles sediment first while lighter components remain mixed in the liquid portion of a sample and can be further processed.
-Differential centrifugation is ideal for isolating organelles, cells, and macromolecules from complex mixtures.
+This technique is ideal for isolating organelles, cells and macromolecules from complex mixtures.

-Laboratories generally use ultracentrifuges, high-speed centrifuges, and benchtop centrifuges for this process.
+Laboratories generally use ultracentrifuges, high-speed centrifuges and benchtop centrifuges for this process, with specific protocols varying by application.

 2. Hematocrit Measurement